AshrafHassan-RH/dev-acm/README.md

 9. Click "Save"

+> **Note**
-Note: There is already a Job Template named "integrate gitops with ACM" created.
+> There is already a Job Template named "integrate gitops with ACM" created.
 This job template is configuring the integration for RHACM and gitops.
 It applies a couple of yaml manifests in order to enable Application set for Applications in RHACM.
 This feature allows us to deploy applications to managed clsuters using ArgoCD.

 #### Running Jobs